bqrichards/data_rocket/README.md

 The sensor data is saved to a file on an SD card with the filename `log_file.txt`.
 The data is in CSV format with columns in the following order:

-`AccelX,AccelY,AccelZ,Roll,Pitch,Heading,Temp,Pressure,Altitude,Lat,Long`
+`Timestamp,AccelX,AccelY,AccelZ,Roll,Pitch,Heading,Temp,Pressure,Altitude,Lat,Long`

 Additional information:
-- All data types are floats.
+- All data types are floats with the exception of the `Timestamp`, which is an `unsigned long`.
 - All measurements are metric (meters, m/s^2, celsius, etc.)

 ## Macros